maruel/hugo-tidy/README.md

 ## Features

 - Fast.
-Generating a simple site takes 1.6 seconds, including syntax highlighting
+Generating a simple site takes 1.6 seconds, including syntax highlighting.
-- Runs as single step
+- Runs as single step.
-- minifies the `.js`, `.css` and `.html`
+- Hugo minifies the `.js`, `.css` and `.html`.
-- pre-generates `.br` and `.gz` files for high performance web serving
+- Pre-generates `.br` and `.gz` files for high performance web serving.
-- images are properly tagged, so you know what versions are running
+- Images are properly tagged, so you know what versions are running.

 ## Usage